I was sitting in my driver's seat, completely blocked by a

 corporate marketing reports.

-I prefer to look at the numbers that actually matter to a
+I prefer to look at the numbers that actually matter to a real business owner.

 The Real Data: Motorbike vs. Drone